Pericarditis in Children

 Pericarditis is inflammation or

 infection of the pericardium.
-The pericardium is 2 thin layers that surround the
+The pericardium is 2 thin membranes that surround the

 heart.
 Normally, there is a small amount of fluid between the layers of the